Honoray lecture Prof. Dominique Foray

 For organizational purposes, please mention when you register if you'll be attending in person or per zoom.

 The innovation economy of the 20th century was admirable.
-It triggered a spectacular improvement in daily life conditions and sustained an incredible growth of the standards of living in the West and beyond.
-But this innovation regime (called by some scholars ‘’innovism’’) was also disappointing.
-It has produced four big problems – the climate and biodiversity crisis, the many inequalities generated by innovation, the declining capacity of our economies to create ‘’good jobs’’ and the problem of regulating ‘’bad innovations’’ such as innovations generating addictions.
-A new innovation economy is needed to respond to these problems by inventing and implementing institutions and policies to get a better control on the direction of innovation by society.
-However, previous successes were partly based on a set of institutions and values, including freedom to experiment and the autonomy of innovators vis-à vis governments.
+It triggered a spectacular improvement in daily life conditions and sustained an incredible growth of standards of living in the West and beyond.
+But this innovation economy was also disappointing.
+It has produced four big problems – climate and biodiversity crisis, inequalities, declining capacity of our economies to create ‘’good jobs’’ and poor regulation of ‘’bad innovations’’.
+A new innovation economy is needed to get a better control on innovation by society.
+However, previous successes were partly based on some key institutions and values such as freedom to experiment and autonomy of innovators vis-à vis governments.
 How to solve this tension between freedom and control ?
-How to create a new innovation economy which will keep some of the ingredients which are so important to sustain this extraordinary dynamism, while developing the new instruments allowing overcoming the four aforementioned problems ?
+How to create a new innovation economy which will keep some of the ingredients which are so important to sustain economic dynamism while developing new policy instruments to orient innovation towards the grand societal challenges and their solutions?

-Prof. Dominique Foray joined EPFL in 2004 as a full professor, holding the Chair of Economics and Management of Innovation until his retirement in 2022.
-During his tenure, he served as director of the College of Management of Technology from 2004 to 2008 and again from 2018 to 2022, and as director of the doctoral school in Management of Technology from 2012 until 2018.
+After an early career in France (CNRS, Ecole Centrale) and at OECD, Prof. Dominique Foray joined EPFL in 2004 as a full professor, holding the Chair of Economics and Management of Innovation until his retirement in 2022.
+During his tenure, he served as dean of the College of Management of Technology from 2018 to 2022, and as director of the doctoral school in Management of Technology from 2012 until 2018.

 He previously served as a member of the Swiss National Research Council (2007-2015) and as chairman of the Advisory Board of the Swiss Economic Research Institute (KOF) (2016 – 2020).
 Between 2008 and 2011, he chaired the expert group “Knowledge for Growth” for the European Commission, developing the concept of smart specialization which is now a key instrument of the EU cohesion policy.
-He also served on the Expert Commission for Research and Innovation of Germany (2013-2016) and was part of the Expert Group for the two first editions of Swiss National Report on Research and Innovation (SBFI, Switzerland).
+He also served on the Expert Commission for Research and Innovation of Germany (2013-2016).

 Prof. Foray is a member of the Swiss Council for Science (SWR) and is still teaching at EPFL (Bachelor and doctoral courses).